 If you want to explore Petra by yourself, be prepared to pay around 65 EUR entry for one day and 5 EUR more for every following day.
 Therefore, a prolonged trip is definitely worth it, not only from a financial perspective.
 Actually, one day in Petra is far too short.

 From the entrance to the actual red rock city, you have to cross the Siq.
 The Siq is a deep rock valley created by a natural geological split and smoothed out by water over hundreds of years.
-The Nabataeans that built Petra redirected the water of the river, in order to create a safe passage and to avoid getting flooded.
+The Nabataeans that built Petra redirected the water from the river in order to create a safe passage and to avoid getting flooded.

 The gorge is 70 meters deep and 1.5 kilometers long.
 I choose to walk the distance.
 Theoretically, there are carriages.
-However, I cannot recommend them as the horses are not treated decently and I cannot condone this kind of practice.
-But this is my personal opinion and in the end, it is up to you, your consciousness, and the overall situation.
+However, I cannot recommend them as the horses are not treated decently and I do not condone this kind of practice.
+But this is my personal opinion and in the end it is up to you, your conscience, and of course the situation.

 The following pictures show the highlights of the ascend – the holy graves, the grand boulevard with its numerous pillars and the theater.

-Then, we start to go uphill and an exhausting ascend begins.
-After a while, we aren’t alone anymore.
+Soon we start to go uphill and an exhausting ascend begins.
+After a while, we are not alone anymore.
 The Bedouins that still seem to live in the rock city open their stalls.
 They sell cheap souvenirs, but also actual treasures such as old coins or ceramics.
 Sadly, non-professionals have a hard time telling the difference.
 Of course, you can also buy beverages so you don’t need to worry about getting dehydrated.